derewor/False-Urgent-Tagging/README.md

 3. To chracterize test structure of false urgent messages.

 ## Structure
-Data:\ This folder in the repository contains the analyzed datasets used for visualization.
+Analyzed data:\ This folder in the repository contains the analyzed datasets used for visualization.

 src:\ This folder contains the jupyter notbook with an active code.